 This Nutella Banana Bread recipe is not your everyday banana bread.
 It’s rich and decadent and packed with chocolate chips and ribbons of Nutella swirl.
-And yet it’s as easy to make as any other.
+And yet it’s still an easy banana break to make when you’re craving something sweet.

-The key to banana bread is really ripe bananas.
-As bananas ripen from green to yellow to brown to black, the sugar and water content increase.
-The best bananas for making super moist banana bread are very brown to just black.
+The key to super moist banana bread is really ripe bananas that are very brown to just black.
+That’s because as bananas ripen from green to yellow to brown to black, the sugar and water content increase.
+So please wait a day or two more, whether you’re making an easy one-bowl banana bread or mini banana muffins, or adding banana to berry smoothies or even your mashed sweet potatoes!

-Tip from the wise quacker: you can freeze overripe bananas if it’s not the right day for baking.
+Tip from the wise quacker: freeze overripe bananas if it’s not time for baking.
 Peel the bananas and put them in a freezer bag.
-Let them come to room temperature before making this Nutella-swirled quick bread or use them still frozen in smoothies.
+To use, bring them to room temperature before making this Nutella-swirled quick bread or use them frozen in smoothies.

 Nutella is a chocolate and hazelnut spread that’s been made by the Italian company, Ferrero, since the 1960s.
 Fun fact: the company supposedly uses one-quarter of the world’s hazelnuts, which are primarily grown in Turkey.

-With its first two ingredients being sugar and palm oil, Nutella is definitely not a health food.
+With its first two ingredients being sugar and palm oil, Nutella shouldn’t be a large part of your diet.
 You can reduce the amount of Nutella swirl if you are concerned, or you can make your own Nutella recipe and control the amount of sugar and fat in the recipe.

 Variations and substitutions

-Here are some options for variations for this recipe:
+Here are some ways you can vary this recipe:

 - Leave out the chocolate chips.